pangeacyber/pangea-extensions-firebase/firestore-redact-text/README.md

 This extension listens to your specified Cloud Firestore collection.
 If you add a string to a specified field in any document within that collection, this extension:

-- Redacts text from the string based on the rulesets configured in the Pangea Console [Redact Dashboard](https://console.pangea.cloud/service/redact); Redacted text is also replaced with predefined tags.
+- Redacts text from the string based on the rulesets configured in the Pangea Console [Redact Dashboard][]; Redacted text is also replaced with predefined tags.
 - Adds the Redacted version(s) of the string to a separate specified field in the same document.

 You specify the desired data types to redact such as names, email addresses, phone numbers, social security numbers, crypto keys, medical licenses, or customized your own types.
-You can find a list of predefined rulesets on the Pangea Console [Redact Dashboard](https://console.pangea.cloud/service/redact).
+You can find a list of predefined rulesets on the Pangea Console [Redact Dashboard][].

 If the original non-redacted field of the document is updated, then the redactions will be automatically updated, as well.